 Dear David R. Cawley School Families and Staff,

-We received notification late this afternoon of a confirmed case of COVID-19 at the David R. Cawley Middle School.
-The administration has completed the contact tracing protocols, and has notified those identified to have been in close contact with the individual.
+We received notification this morning of a confirmed case of COVID-19 at the David R. Cawley Middle School.
+The administration has completed the contact tracing protocols, and notified those who have been in close contact with the individual.

 We are actively working with and following guidelines from the New Hampshire Department of Health and Human Services.
 No other action is necessary at this time.

-NH DHHS has requested we provide contact information for anyone who has been identified as having had close contact (within 6 feet for longer than 10 minutes) with the infected person.
+NH DHHS has requested we provide contact information for anyone who has been identified as having had close contact (less than 3 feet for longer than 10 minutes) with the infected person.
 NH DHHS will contact these individuals or their parent/guardian and will instruct them how to self-quarantine at home.
 Those families and staff will be directed to get tested and keep themselves or their children quarantined until 10 days following their last possible exposure.
 A guide for self-quarantine can be found here.

 If you or your child are experiencing symptoms of COVID-19, such as a fever, chills, respiratory illness, aches or change in taste and smell, please stay home and away from others and get a COVID-19 PCR test.
 You may also choose to seek out testing from your healthcare provider or at one of the testing sites located throughout the state (https://www.dhhs.nh.gov/dphs/cdcs/covid19/documents/covid-testing-options.pdf).
 If you choose either of those options, you should bring this letter with you.